travlr-archived/CodeDepot/README.rst

 	 programming model, a complete paradigm shift in technology production is possible.
 	 Time-to-market for all software developers could decrease by a hundredfold.
-It is strongly believed that the innovations presented below, will change the way all computing is done in the future. ~Peter Alexander, ProDataLab
+It is strongly believed that the innovations presented below, will change the way all computing is done in the future.
+ProDataLab would like to emphasize, that this truly amazing efficiency would not be possible without the ability to stand on the shoulders of giants.. the open source software community!

+~Peter Alexander, ProDataLab

 Bob Dylan once wrote a song titled "Everything is Broken".
 We take that notion and consider it quite apropos for the conventions in today's software usage, sales, production and